QiZhou1996/a-bike-sharing-business-analysis-project/README.md

 On the other hand, the subsequent comparative analysis (**Bike-sharing Business Analysis with Python**) is designed to validate the initial findings obtained previously and to explore different methodological approaches, ensuring the accuracy and integrity of the business insights delivered.

 *Notes: This is a record of my professional journey.
-More files, such as Python coding, might be added later.*
+More files, such as reports in different languages and Python coding, might be added later.*